 - May be fascinated by the details of an object.
 Such as the spinning wheels of a toy car.
 But doesn’t understand the “big picture” of the subject.

 - May be unusually sensitive to light, sound and touch, and yet oblivious to pain.

 - Does not engage in imitative or make-believe play

 - May become fixated on an object or activity with abnormal intensity or focus

 A diagnosis is the formal identification of autism, usually by a multi-disciplinary diagnostic team.
-Often including a speech and language therapist, pediatrician, psychiatrist and/or psychologist.
-Autism spectrum disorder treatment are different depends on the diagnosing stage.
+Often including a speech and language therapist, paediatrician, psychiatrist and/or psychologist.
+Autism spectrum disorder treatment is different depends on the diagnosing stage.

 Autism Spectrum Disorder Treatment

 There’s no cure for autism spectrum disorder (ASD).
-However, a range of specialist educational and behavioral program can help children with ASD.
-It can be difficult to know which intervention will work best for your child, because each person with ASD is affected differently.
-Autism spectrum disorder treatment can be conclude as under:-
+However, a range of specialist educational and behavioural program can help children with ASD.
+It can be difficult to know which intervention will work best for your child because each person with ASD is affected differently.
+Autism spectrum disorder treatment can be concluded as under:-

-Any intervention should focus on important aspects of child’s development.
+Any intervention should focus on important aspects of a child’s development.
 These are:

 Communication skills – such as using pictures to help communicate (as speech and language skills are usually significantly delayed)